prevwong/craft.js/packages/docs/docs/basic-tutorial.md

 ```

 ####  Top bar
-Let's design a section that is going to contain a switch for users to disable the editor's functionality and also a button that is simply going to output the serialized output in the browser's console.
+Let's design a section that is going to contain a switch for users to disable the editor's functionality and also a button that is simply going to display the serialized output in the browser's console.

 ```jsx
 // components/Topbar.js